-In 1870, the Franco-Prussian war broke out and Paul Cezanne fled with his mistress to Marseille.
-He was caught as a draft dodger, but, soon after, the war fortunately ended.
-In this period in the south of France, Paul drew an increasing number of landscapes and abandoned the dark colours which had dominated his rather sombre earlier paintings.
+In 1870, the Franco-Prussian war broke out, and Paul Cezanne fled with his mistress (Marie-Hortense Fiquet) to Marseille.
+He was caught as a draft dodger, but fortunately, the war ended soon after and he was released.
+In this period, in the south of France, Paul drew an increasing number of landscapes and abandoned the dark colours which had dominated his rather sombre earlier paintings.

 Jaz de Bouffan – 1876

 Despite increasing fame and adulation from a new generation of artists, he spent the final years of his life (1878-1905) – in relative seclusion in Provence.
 It was here that he developed the style of his paintings and moved beyond a classic impressionism.
 He used planes and blocks of colour to give a more abstracted observation of nature.
 It was this abstract innovation that was said to be a key element in the link between the 19th Century impressionist art and the modern art of Matisse and Picasso of the Twentieth Century.
 Even as he developed more abstract and unconventional painting style, he always felt nature was his great guide and influence.